Question: Is my gene in the Visium for FFPE probe set?

 - The probe's gene_id must not be prefixed with 'DEPRECATED', e.g. DEPRECATED_ENSG00000118777.
 Spaceranger filters all gene_ids prefixed with 'DEPRECATED', no matter the 'included' status.

-Deprecated probes have been superseded by better designs.
+Deprecated probes have been superseded by better designs where possible.

 The raw barcode matrix will include counts for all probes in the probes CSV, including deprecated probes.
 Spaceranger filters the raw data at the gene_id level to produce the filtered barcode matrix and uses the filtered counts in secondary analyses.

-Forty-eight gene_id's in the spaceranger-v1.3.0 human probes CSV have multiple probes--101 in total--and such mixed 'included' status.
+Forty-eight gene_ids in the v1.0 human probes CSV have multiple probes--101 in total--and such mixed 'included' status.
 Again, spaceranger filters these transcripts despite some of the probes having 'included' is 'TRUE' status.
 They are as follows.

 AK2 (ENSG00000004455), APLF (ENSG00000169621), APOL4 (ENSG00000100336), ARHGAP27 (ENSG00000159314), ATP6V0A2 (ENSG00000185344), CASP1 (ENSG00000137752), CDRT1 (ENSG00000241322), CHORDC1 (ENSG00000110172), CSNK2A1 (ENSG00000101266), CSRP1 (ENSG00000159176), ENSA (ENSG00000143420), FAM153CP (ENSG00000204677), FAM177A1 (ENSG00000151327), FAM72A (ENSG00000196550), FAM92A (ENSG00000188343), FAU (ENSG00000149806), FLT1 (ENSG00000102755), FSBP (ENSG00000265817), FTO (ENSG00000140718), GOLGA2 (ENSG00000167110), GYPA (ENSG00000170180), HSD11B1L (ENSG00000167733), KCNE1 (ENSG00000180509), MEMO1 (ENSG00000162959), NMNAT3 (ENSG00000163864), NSRP1 (ENSG00000126653), PCGF3 (ENSG00000185619), PIP5K1B (ENSG00000107242), POLR2J (ENSG00000005075), PPP2R1A (ENSG00000105568), PSMA6 (ENSG00000100902), ROPN1 (ENSG00000065371), SDHAF2 (ENSG00000167985), SDHC (ENSG00000143252), SHMT1 (ENSG00000176974), SPIN2A (ENSG00000147059), SRP14 (ENSG00000140319), TBCA (ENSG00000171530), THOC3 (ENSG00000051596), TSHZ3 (ENSG00000121297), VTCN1 (ENSG00000134258), ZDHHC11 (ENSG00000188818), ZNF418 (ENSG00000196724), ZNF468 (ENSG00000204604), ZNF701 (ENSG00000167562), ZNF721 (ENSG00000182903), ZNF83 (ENSG00000167766), ZNF93 (ENSG00000184635)